In partnership with Spend Matters

 The provider must also be able to provide end-to-end spend visibility, along with the necessary flexibility to handle many different purchasing environments.
-Creating the right combination of centralised, decentralised and virtual business functions is key here.
+Creating the right combination of centralized, decentralized and virtual business functions is key here.
 Flexible data collection management and reporting are also a must, since industry- and region-specific regulations will vary for each location.

 Unique requirements need unique solutions

-A spend management solution built specifically for complex organisations living in change must be ready for any situation.
-To help organisations confront these challenges, the right solution must be largely self-managing and intelligent, as well as easy to use, customise and scale.
+A spend management solution built specifically for complex organizations living in change must be ready for any situation.
+To help organizations confront these challenges, the right solution must be largely self-managing and intelligent, as well as easy to use, customize and scale.